MissouriMRDT/Autonomy_Software_Python/core/README.md

 ## Vision

 The vision sub-package covers all vision components (but not algorithms!) used in the Autonomy stack.
 This includes the handlers for various supported cameras: ZED and Webcam (for non-obstacle avoidance).
 It also implements a feed handler which is responsible for spinning up seperate proccesses to stream/save video streams generated from the camera system.
-Videos are streamed across the network pack to Base Station, as well as saved as individual video files.
+Videos are streamed across the network back to Base Station, as well as saved as individual video files.